 In addition to unlabeled stores, you’ll find that the city planners of Batuu favored a circular design.
 This helps the land to feel more expansive, making it easier to get lost.
 But no worries!
 We have outlined the main attractions below:

 One of the first things that caught our attention when rumors of Galaxy’s Edge began to circulate was the prospect of a Cantina.
 When we found out that cosmic cocktails did exist, we put it at the top of our to-do list.
 Unfortunately the line was so long, it was closed off before we could even attempt to get in.
-I suppose this is our excuse to visit again!

 TIP: Because of long lines for experiential shopping and dining, we recommend choosing your “must see” destination right away and queuing up for it when you first enter the land.
 The lines for the Smuggler’s Run ride is very manageable, so don’t worry about that until later.